AFLplusplus/AFLplusplus/utils/README.md

                            C and Python.
 Note: They were moved to ../custom_mutators/examples/

+  - defork               - intercept fork() in targets

   - distributed_fuzzing  - a sample script for synchronizing fuzzer instances across multiple machines (see parallel_fuzzing.md).

+  - libdislocator        - like ASAN but lightweight.

+  - libtokencap          - collect string tokens for a dictionary.

   - libpng_no_checksum   - a sample patch for removing CRC checks in libpng.